Serve Refugees – Meet the World in a Neighbourhood – Grow Spiritually in Community

 - Demonstrate emotional maturity and good judgment.
-Interns are in a role of tremendous responsibility.
+Workers are in a role of tremendous responsibility.

 - Be fairly comfortable communicating in English.
 Fluency in Spanish/French/Arabic or another second language is valued but not essential.

-- Be open to fully participating in the Christian and reflective dimension of the Romero House intern community
+- Be open to fully participating in the Christian and reflective dimension of the Romero House worker community

-- Be willing to really give yourself, including on some evenings and weekends, to being an active and present part of the community for the duration of the internship
+- Be willing to really give yourself, including on some evenings and weekends, to being an active and present part of the community for the duration of the worker program

-In addition to these criteria, we seek interns who exhibit some of the following characteristics
+In addition to these criteria, we seek workers who exhibit some of the following characteristics

 - A commitment to social justice